Bullets and Octane: 2006–2007: RCA Records

-After releasing one album with RCA, the band left their record label and began working with ARES records for their next album, Song for the Underdog, which was released in June 2007 while on tour with Unwritten Law.
+After releasing one album with RCA, the band left the label and began working with ARES records for their next album, Song for the Underdog, which was released in June 2007 while on tour with Unwritten Law.
 The CD became available on iTunes after June.

-They undertook a UK tour throughout October 2007 With The Knives.
+They undertook a UK tour throughout October 2007 with The Knives.

 Shortly after, guitarist James Daniel decided to leave the band.
 Steve Morris (lead guitarist of Unwritten Law) took James's place for the remainder of the band's touring schedule.

 2008–2009: Line-up changes and other projects

-In 2008 James was replaced with Kevin Tapia, who was then replaced by Kevin Besignano, also the guitarist for Sex n violence and Unwritten Law.
+In 2008 James was replaced with Kevin Tapia, who was then replaced by Kevin Besignano, also the guitarist for Unwritten Law.
 Outside of Bullets And Octane, Gene Louis wrote and recorded one song every week of 2008, he posted the new songs on his Myspace page, and for a time they were available for download.

-Ty Smith has left the band to be a full-time member in the band Godhead as well as filling in on the drums for the bands Guttermouth and The Knives.
-Ty's place in Bullets & Octane was filled by Brian Totten.
+Ty Smith left the band to be a full-time member in the band Godhead.
+Ty's place was filled by Brian Totten.
 Original guitarist Jack Tankersley rejoined the band as well for work on their fourth album.

 Bullets and Octane was released on iTunes in April 2009, returning to a sound more reminiscent of their older material than Song for the Underdog.

-On July 10, 2009, the band announced that their upcoming release, Laughing in the Face Of Failure would be available from October 6, 2009.
+On July 10, 2009, the band announced that their upcoming release, Laughing in the Face Of Failure would be available on October 6.
 The release is made up of their two previous albums (Song for the Underdog and the self-titled album) as well as 3 B-sides: a new version of Pirates and two previously unreleased tracks: Murder Maria and Chemicals.
 This is a physical release as opposed to Bullets' last release which was available only as a download.

 November 2009 saw Bullets heading out on a US/UK tour with Wednesday 13's new band Gunfire 76 as well as a number of unsigned bands around the UK.